 Mount Banks Summit Walk in the Blue Mountains

-Mount Banks, with its distinctive rounded peak, is one of the most recognisable landmarks in the greater Blue Mountains region.
+Mount Banks, with its distinctive rounded peak, is one of the most recognisable landmarks in the Blue Mountains.

-Mostly overlooked by tourists, the hike to the summit of Mt Banks offers beautiful views of the surrounding area, a part of the Blue Mountains that is still a bit undiscovered.
+Mostly overlooked by tourists, the hike to the summit of Mt Banks offers beautiful views of the Grose Valley and surrounding wilderness.

-In this guide, we’re going to discuss the two trails that go to the summit of this mountain peak and how to find the trailheads.
+In this article, we will discuss the two trails that lead to the summit of this mountain peak along with highlights and photos.

 Grade: Moderate (short but steep)